 Berrien Springs is a very small village located in the state of Michigan.
 With a population of 1,739 people and two constituent neighborhoods, Berrien Springs is the 381st largest community in Michigan.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Berrien Springs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Berrien Springs is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Berrien Springs who work in office and administrative support (17.50%), teaching (13.81%), and healthcare (8.47%).
+Berrien Springs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Berrien Springs is a village of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Berrien Springs who work in teaching (12.68%), office and administrative support (11.64%), and healthcare (10.89%).

-The per capita income in Berrien Springs in 2010 was $22,075, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $88,300 for a family of four.
+The per capita income in Berrien Springs in 2018 was $20,174, which is low income relative to Michigan, and lower middle income relative to the rest of the US.
+This equates to an annual income of $80,696 for a family of four.
 However, Berrien Springs contains both very wealthy and poor people as well.

 Berrien Springs is an extremely ethnically-diverse village.
 The people who call Berrien Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berrien Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berrien Springs include English, Irish, European, and Polish.
+Berrien Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.82% of the village’s residents.
+Important ancestries of people in Berrien Springs include German, English, Irish, Haitian, and Italian.

 The most common language spoken in Berrien Springs is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and French.